 Since Transformation was published in 2000, my novels have won the Prism Award for best romantic fantasy, the Geffen Award for translated fantasy, and multiple Colorado Book Awards.
 They have been short-listed for the Compton Crook/Stephen Tall Memorial Award and for the Barnes and Noble Maiden Voyage Award, both given for the best first science fiction/fantasy/horror novel and for the Romantic Times Book Club Reviewers' Choice Award for epic fantasy.
 A high point was summer of 2009 when the Lighthouse Duet - Flesh and Spirit and Breath and Bone - won the Mythopoeic Fantasy Award for Adult Literature, joining the works of Patricia McKillip, Ursula Le Guin, Roger Zelazny, Poul Anderson, Ellen Kushner, and J.R.R.Tolkien himself, the very books that sit on my bookshelves.
 It was a humbling moment.
 The most amazing piece of all this is the fact that this confirmed introvert has found herself speaking at science fiction conventions, writers' conferences, and other writing events all over the world.
 Amazing what you can do when you find the right place.
 I love talking about writing, teaching, and hearing from readers all over the world that my stories have touched their lives in some way, even if it's just taking them somewhere else for a while.

-My husband Pete is a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
+Since the 70s I've lived somewhere along the foothills of teh Rocky Mountains, and the beauty of high altitude continues to inspire my writing.
+My Exceptional Spouse Pete is a mechanical engineer with his own consulting business and enough hardware hobbies to supply a small town.
 Our three sons are out of the nest - and have turned into pretty cool, multi-talented human beings wrapped up in music and teaching, software and carpentry, and rocket science and ice hockey.